Sinimus/hegemony-companion-app/README.md

 ## 📜 License

-This project is open source and available under the MIT License.
+This project is open source and available under the GNU Affero General Public License v3.0 (AGPL).
 See [LICENSE](LICENSE) for details.

 ## 📧 Author